Search official government public records, criminal records, court records, and background check resources for Greenville, West Virginia.

-Greenville is a city in Monroe County, West Virginia.
+Greenville is an unincorporated community in Monroe County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Detention services for the area are handled at the Monroe County Jail in Union, which is the primary facility for housing arrested individuals.
 The booking process includes photographing and fingerprinting, with all records maintained by the Sheriff's Office.
 Family members and legal representatives can access inmate lookup services through the Sheriff's Office to locate current detainees and obtain information about their status.
 Visitation requires advance scheduling and strict adherence to facility security protocols.